 Benefits to both residents and Salford City Council by going digital include:

-- 24-hour access by residents and council to the digital permitting platform meaning quicker turnaround of applications and response times to requests such as changes to permit VRMs.
+- 24-hour access by residents and council to the digital permitting platform meaning quicker turnaround of applications and response times to requests such as changes to residential permit VRMs.

 - Safe and secure online payments.

 - No more risk of permits being lost/unavailable due to not being returned by visitors/contractors.